45Yoda/ServerCrash-CC/README.md

 # ServerCrash-CC

-An how to guide on creating a shitty inverted proxy server
+An how to guide on creating a shitty reverse proxy server